mohitpai/journey-optimizer.en/help/using/building-journeys/audience-qualification-events.md

 ### Streamed audiences{#streamed-speed-segment-qualification}

 When using audience qualification for streamed audiences, there is less risk of getting large peaks of entrances/exits due to the continuous evaluation of the audience.
 Still, if the audience definition leads to making a large volume of customers qualify at the same time, there might be a peak too.

+Avoid using open and send events with streaming segmentation.
+Instead, use real user-activity signals like clicks, purchases, or beacon data.
+For frequency or suppression logic, use business rules rather than send events.
+[Learn more](../audience/about-audiences.md#open-and-send-event-guardrails)

-For more information on streaming segmentation, refer to [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/api/streaming-segmentation.html#api)
+For more information on streaming segmentation, refer to [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/api/streaming-segmentation.html#api).

 ### How to avoid overloads{#overloads-speed-segment-qualification}